 Your local tax office may be able to offer you Dutch language courses at a reduced rate, as work-related education is often tax deductible.
 Alternatively, visit Undutchables - Dutch language courses for courses at all levels in your chosen city.

 How to explain your qualifications to employers

-UK qualifications are directly comparable to those in the Netherlands, so employers should have no problems recognising them.
-To learn more about how the Dutch education system compares to other international systems visit EP-Nuffic.
+Thanks to both countries' involvement in the Bologna Process - a system ensuring direct comparability of standards in qualifications across participating EU countries - UK qualifications are directly comparable to those in the Netherlands.
+Employers should have no problems recognising them.
+To learn more about how the Dutch education system compares to other international systems, visit Nuffic.

 What it's like to work in the Netherlands